parishwolfe/educational-tool-ransomware/README.md

 # MALWARE DISCLOSURE
 <span style="color:red">THIS REPOSITORY IS MALWARE!
 Installation via pip WILL ENCRYPT YOUR FILES.</span>

 This repository is a clone of the python requests package with ransomware injected into it.
-This project is to demonstrate.
+This project is to demonstrate the dangers of blindly trusting packages.
 This repository constitutes `dual use content` per the [github malware policy](https://docs.github.com/en/github/site-policy/github-community-guidelines#active-malware-or-exploits).

 ## Purpose